 In particular, the above isomorphism induces a Frobenius equivariant isomorphism

 in $\bM_K(K_0)$. \end{lem}

 \begin{proof} For $h\geq0$, the statement follows from \cite{Tsu99}*{Theorem~4.10.2} (the usual $C_\st$-comparison theorem for proper strictly semistable schemes) together with the compatibility properties \cite{Tsu99}*{Corollaries~4.8.8~\&~4.9.2} for the independence of $r$ (which is at least $\dim V^{(h)}$) of the map.
-The case for $h=-1$ follows from the series of long exact sequences induced by the successive homotopy fiber.\footnote{Such an isomorphism for $h=-1$ has already been obtained in \cite{Yam11}.
-The results there are much stronger than ours, which in particular contains a $C_\dr$-comparison isomorphism.
+The case for $h=-1$ follows from the series of long exact sequences induced by taking successive homotopy fibers.\footnote{Such an isomorphism for $h=-1$ has already been obtained in \cite{Yam11}.
+The results there are much stronger than ours and in particular they contain a $C_\dr$-comparison isomorphism.
 Thus, the log structure on $\cX$ used there is $L_\cX^{\sfX\cup\cV}$, which makes things more complicated.} \end{proof}

 \begin{lem} Suppose that $n<p$.
 For every $h\geq-1$, every $q\geq 0$, and every $0\leq r<p-1$, the following diagram